mwydmuch/napkinXC/README.md

 - Loading custom tree structures.

 Please note that this library is still under development and serves as a base for experiments.
-Some of the features may not be listed in options below.
+Features may change or break and some of the options may not be listed below.

-This repository contains code for [arXiv paper](https://arxiv.org/abs/1906.08129) about set-valued prediction in multi-class classifcation.
+This repository contains code for this [arXiv paper](https://arxiv.org/abs/1906.08129) about set-valued prediction in multi-class classification.

+Another implementation of PLT model is available in [extremeText](https://github.com/mwydmuch/extremeText) library, that implements approach described in this [NeurIPS paper](http://papers.nips.cc/paper/7872-a-no-regret-generalization-of-hierarchical-softmax-to-extreme-multi-label-classification).

 ## Build
 ```